Baker Mayfield: Early life

-Mayfield grew up as a fan of the University of Oklahoma; he attended a number of their games during his childhood.
-His father played football for three years at the University of Houston, though he never lettered.
+Mayfield grew up as a fan of the Oklahoma Sooners and attended the team's games with his family.
+His father played quarterback and punter for the University of Houston from 1967 to 1969 but did not letter.

-Mayfield was the starting quarterback for the Lake Travis High School Cavaliers football team in Austin.
-He led Lake Travis to a 25–2 record in two seasons and won the 2011 4A State Championship.
-He finished his high school football career totaling 6,255 passing yards, 67 touchdowns, and eight interceptions.
-He was offered scholarships by Washington State, Rice, New Mexico and Florida Atlantic.
-Mayfield said "I easily could've gone to a place like Florida Atlantic, but my dad pushed me to realize that my dream was to play somewhere big."
-He chose to go to Texas Tech, where he was a walk-on.
+Mayfield was the starting quarterback for the Lake Travis High School Cavaliers in Austin.
+He posted a 25–2 record over two seasons and led the team to the 2011 Class 4A state championship.
+He finished his high school career with 6,255 passing yards, 67 touchdowns, and eight interceptions.
+Mayfield received scholarship offers from Washington State, Rice, New Mexico, and Florida Atlantic, but chose to attend Texas Tech as a walk-on.